+Finally,

+than

 The effect of applying Ca++ in two forms: infiltration and dipping on mango fruit cv 'Haden' was investigated.
 This effect was evaluated by measuring some quality parameters in the flesh and in the skin of the fruit.
 It was found that postharvest application of Ca++ extent the storage life of the fruit by a week.
 This fact, together with the results obtained from the quantification of sugars, ascorbic acid, total soluble solids alcohol. insoluble solids, starch and titrable acidity seem to indicate that the application of Ca++ delays slightly the process associated with ripeness.
-Furthermore, no significant difference between the two forms of Ca++ applied was found, except for the amount of ascorbic acid and total Finally, dipping application of Ca++ is infiltration and it therefore easier than is suggested.
-721 PB 435 EFFECT OF ANAEROBIC CONDITIONS ON VOLATILE COMPOUNDS OF RIPENING BANANA.
+Furthermore, no significant difference between the two forms of Ca++ applied was found, except for the amount of ascorbic acid and total

+infiltration and it

+dipping application of Ca++ is

+is

+therefore

+721 PR 435

+EFFECT OF ANAEROBIC CONDITIONS ON VOLATILE COMPOUNDS OF RIPENING BANANA.